oritabibi/Emotion-recognition-from-tweets/README.md

 # Emotion-recognition-from-tweets

-The purpose of this project is to research and create a model to get predictions of emotions from tweets. the user can scarp 100 tweets according to a search word and range of dates and immediately get statistical analysis of emotions.
+The purpose of this project is to research and create a model to get predictions of emotions from tweets. the user can scrap 100 tweets according to a search word and range of dates and immediately get statistical analysis of emotions.

 This project was created with Python (version 3.8.6), streamlit, tensorflow, pandas, twint,numpy and more libraries.